Scaphohippus: History

 Both species in the genus were originally described as members of the wastebasket taxon Merychippus in the 1915 by John Merriam.
-The genus was described from specimens found in the Barstow Formation of southeast California.
+The genus was described from specimens found in the Barstow Formation of the Mojave Desert, California.
 Specimens of Scaphohippus were medium-sized horses with hypsodont (high-crowned) teeth.

 Phylogenetic relationships

 The genus is closely related to Protohippus and Callippus.
 In the Barstow Formation, the two species of Scaphohippus occur with only one other hypsodont horse, Acritohippus stylodontus.
-Scaphohippus apparently developed on the Great Plains late in the Hemingfordian, about 17 to 16 million years ago and invaded the Great Basin at about 15 million years ago.
+Scaphohippus apparently developed on the Great Plains late in the Hemingfordian, about 17 to 16 million years ago and migrated to the Great Basin at about 15 million years ago.
 The Great Plains and Great Basin were then isolated by tectonic barriers and Scaphohippus became extinct in the Great Plains, but survived in the Great Basin, until the barriers disappeared at about 13 million years ago and Scaphohippus also became extinct in the Great Basin.

 Species

 Scaphohippus sumani

-Scaphohippus sumani, the type species for the genus, was originally described in 1915 by John Merriam as Merychippus sumani from University of California Museum of Paleontology specimen number 21422, consisting of four teeth.
+Scaphohippus sumani, the type species for the genus, was originally described in 1915 by John Merriam as Merychippus sumani from University of California Museum of Paleontology specimen number UCMP 21422, consisting of four teeth.
 The specimen was collected from fossiliferous layers of the Barstow Formation outcropping in Rodent Hill Basin, San Bernardino County, California.
 Specimens of the species have also been found in three other sites in California and one in Nebraska.
 While numerous specimens of isolated teeth and partial palates have been found at the type locality, comparatively few complete skulls are known.
 The few examples from the location are badly crushed or have been altered due to pressure during fossilization.
 Detailed measurement of teeth from the type locality enabled identification of a S. sumani skull from the Punchbowl Formation, Cajon Valley, California and one from the Olcott Formation, Sioux County, Nebraska.